 30. Outdoor lighting for Christmas: swap the traditional reindeer with festive pre-lit ducks

-While we all love the pre-lit Christmas reindeer in our front gardens, why not try something a bit different, though equally festive, this year?
+While we all love the pre-lit Christmas reindeer in our front gardens, why not try an outdoor lighting ideas that's a bit different, though equally festive, this year?
 These battery-powered pre-lit acrylic Christmas ducks from Lights4fun are just too cute and will look gorgeous whether it snows this winter or not.

 How to plan your garden lighting design